 These are the qualities we’re looking for in our mentors:

 Your schedule is determined by the needs of the director and their goals each concert season, targeting the seasonal concert for their ensemble.
-Our programs recommend three sessions per concert season at intervals of two to three weeks.
-You’ll need to coordinate your schedule across schools with the schedules and needs of each music program.
-Based on program needs and available funding, you may have the opportunity to work in multiple classrooms in a single school.
+Our programs are designed for session every other week.
+You’ll coordinate your schedule with the schedules and needs of each music program.
+Based on program needs and available funding, you may have the opportunity to work with multiple ensembles in a single school.